dcki/web_socket_tennis/README.md

 Important to note that without running multiple sidekiq processes the thing will only ever take advantage of one core, because it is a Ruby process and the threads never run simeltaneously due to the global interpreter lock.

 Also, Delayed Job may not use threads and therefore can't be as light weight for reducing idel IO waits, but I think it does provide running multiple workers with shared memory out of the box, so it might not be a bad option after all.

+TODO: I read that jruby and rubinius do not have a GIL, so that may be something worth trying!

 It looks like the number of threads is configurable but limited: https://github.com/mperham/sidekiq/wiki/Advanced-Options#concurrency That means that the number of games that can occur at the same time is limited.
 Which is fine because at some point the core running a sidekiq process will be overwhelmed and that would limit the number of games anyway.
 It also makes knowing when to scale the number of servers easier, assuming the configured number of threads has been optimized and sidekiq let's you discover how many threads are busy (so you can scale when most are busy and the trend is such that they will be busy later too).